How to refurb alloy wheels

 Alloy wheel FAQs

-Alloy wheels are made from an alloy of either aluminium or magnesium and are therefore much lighter.
+Alloy wheels are made from a mixture of metals, usually aluminium or magnesium, and are much lighter than traditional steel wheels.

 You can buy various alloy wheel repair kits online.
 These usually consist of masking tape, gloves, wheel paint, wheel repair putty or filler, sandpaper and files.

 Brake dust is notoriously hard to remove.
-The best things to try are DW40, oven cleaner and wheel cleaner (this can be acidic or non-acidic as per your personal preference).
+The best things to try are WD40, oven cleaner and wheel cleaner (which can be acidic or non-acidic, as per your preference).